saugereau/saugereau.github.io/_drafts/2014-11-9-heavy-writing-to-cassandra.md

 Advantages
 - [a storm-starter project](https://github.com/apache/storm/tree/master/examples/storm-starter)
-- a local mode for test
+- a local mode for test who doesn't care Zookeeper's installation
--
+- the storm starter project already contains a TwitterSampleSpout
+- we can introduce some business logic in the bolts (words tokenization, etc ...)

 Drawbacks
+- we can't have parallelized twitter spout (this will probably cause duplicate rows in cassandra)

 ## Implementing the solution